Intensive paragliding courses for beginners

 Learn to paraglide in the sunshine of Spain

-Our Paragliding Flight Center is located at Algodonales, southern Spain, unlike anywhere else in Europe, you can learn all the skills to safely paraglide in one or two weeks, meanwhile in other countries, it can take months to acquire all the skills to qualify for your pilot’s license.
-It is likely to be more cost-effective to take a holiday with us in our variety of flying sites compared to travelling back and forth to your local paragliding area.
+Our Paragliding Flight Center is located in Algodonales, southern Spain, unlike anywhere else in Europe, you can learn all the skills to safely paraglide in one or two weeks, meanwhile in other countries, it can take months to acquire all the skills to qualify for your pilot’s license.
+It is likely to be more cost effective to take a holiday with us in our variety of flying sites compared to travelling back and forth to your local paragliding area.

 IPPI 3 Club Pilot course